MicrosoftDocs/well-architected/well-architected/operational-excellence/enable-automation.md

 ### Bootstrapping

-Bootstrapping refers to configuration updates to a resource, like a virtual machine (VM), that must be made after the resource is provisioned, but before it's available to the workload as part of the workload pool.
+Bootstrapping refers to configuration updates to a resource that must be made after the resource is provisioned, but before it's available to the workload as part of the workload pool.
 Bootstrapping is often thought of in relation to VMs, but many other resources need to be set up as part of the deployment process including platform as a service (PaaS) app hosting technologies and container hosting technologies like Kubernetes.

 Bootstrapping solutions might be provided by your cloud platform, which you should use instead of developing your own if they provide the functionality that you need.
 For example, you can take advantage of VM Extensions in Azure that will allow you to make certain pre-defined configuration changes during the deployment process or you can customize your configuration changes by injecting PowerShell scripts.